boztalay/OldProjects/README.md

 Some of the more interesting projects include:

-Pong, written in C++ using SDL
+-Pong, written in C++ using SDL
-Various physics simulators, written in C++ using OpenGL An assembler for the OZ-3
+-Various physics simulators, written in C++ using OpenGL -An assembler for the OZ-3
-Lots of VHDL stuff that's likely reusable
+-Lots of VHDL stuff that's likely reusable